The new log4j 2.0

 }

 Markers let you identify specific log entries quickly.
 Flow Traces are methods which you can call at the start and the end of a method.
 In your log file you’ll would see a lot of new logging entries in trace level: your program flow is logged.
-Example on flow traces:

 19:08:07.056 TRACE com.test.TestService 19 retrieveMessage - entry